jacobluber/luberlab/_pages/home.md

   </a>
 </div>

-Specifically, focus areas are building search engines for petabyte scale cancer imaging, building interpretable deep bayesian model architectures that are relevant in the oncology clinic and make sense when used in the context of the differential diagnosis, and studying how the microbiome contributes to patient response to cancer immunotherapy.

- **The lab currently has funding for the recruitment of PhD students, postdoctoral research fellows, software engineers, staff scientists, masters students, and undergraduate students.** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

-We are grateful for funding and resources from The University of Texas at Arlington, [The University of Texas System Rising STARs Award (Permanent University Fund)[https://www.utsystem.edu/offices/academic-affairs/research/stars-program], The National Cancer Institute [cancer.gov], and The Texas Advanced Computing Center (TACC) [https://www.tacc.utexas.edu].
+We are grateful for funding and resources from The University of Texas at Arlington, [The University of Texas System Rising STARs Award (Permanent University Fund)](https://www.utsystem.edu/offices/academic-affairs/research/stars-program), [The National Cancer Institute](cancer.gov), and [The Texas Advanced Computing Center (TACC) ](https://www.tacc.utexas.edu).

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/1.png" style="width: 210px">